diafygi/emailpk/README.md

 7. If the user's email doesn't have a public key, the generated public key is added to their email.
 8. A 32-byte random file key and nonce are generated using [`nacl.randomBytes()`](https://github.com/dchest/tweetnacl-js#naclrandombyteslength) (uses window.crypto.getRandomValues).
 9. The message is symmetrically encrypted with the file key and nonce using [`nacl.secretbox()`](https://github.com/dchest/tweetnacl-js#naclsecretboxmessage-nonce-key) (uses xsalsa20-poly1305).
+10. A hash of the sender's full email (with public key) is hashed using [`nacl.hash()`](https://github.com/dchest/tweetnacl-js#naclhashmessage) (uses SHA-512).
-10. A header that contains file key and nonce is encrypted with the public key of the each recipient, a random nonce, and signed with the sender's secret key using [`nacl.box()`](https://github.com/dchest/tweetnacl-js#naclboxmessage-nonce-theirpublickey-mysecretkey) (uses curve25519-xsalsa20-poly1305).
+11. A header that contains file key, nonce, and sender email hash is encrypted with the public key of the each recipient, a random nonce, and signed with the sender's secret key using [`nacl.box()`](https://github.com/dchest/tweetnacl-js#naclboxmessage-nonce-theirpublickey-mysecretkey) (uses curve25519-xsalsa20-poly1305).
-11. The final message is composed by concatting the senders public key, the list of headers, and the encrypted message.
+12. The final message is composed by concatting the sender's public key, the list of headers, and the encrypted message.
-12. The final message is encoded from a Uint8Array to a Base58 string.
+13. The final message is encoded from a Uint8Array to a Base58 string.
-13. The final message is added to a helpful link that also contains the sender, recipients (to and cc, but not bcc), and a random subject.
+14. The final message is added to a helpful link that also contains the sender, recipients (to and cc, but not bcc), and a random subject.
-14. Reply links use the same random subject by default to allow for easy conversation threading in email clients.
+15. Reply links use the same random subject by default to allow for easy conversation threading in email clients.
-15. Public webmail compose deeplinks are generated that contain the helpful link.
+16. Public webmail compose deeplinks are generated that contain the helpful link.

 ###Email decryption steps
 1. The user either clicks on a helpful link they receive or manually pastes the link into the Read Existing textarea.